Gallery Exhibit: Editorial Cartoons by Douglas CoffinJanuary to February in the downstairs gallery.

 Weather cancellations will be posted on our Facebook page. |

+Stop in to the library for your shiny new library card!
 Have your card number right at hand.
 You can choose to use it at checkout or continue to use your name, whichever is easier for you.
 Everything about your account remains the same, you'll just have a new number.
 You may need to update your login information for the online catalog and cloudLibrary if you use those.
 Why new cards?
 We are updating library card numbers to the state standard format as a first step towards connecting our catalog to MaineCat, the statewide library catalog.
 Once we're connected, you'll be able to request items directly on the MaineCat website, and items will arrive faster.
 The process is long, but a MaineCat connection is something we're committed to offering.
 We'll keep you posted when we have more news. |

 Carver Memorial Library